-The focal person will keep a log of all these issues and will be responsible to investigate, escalate and resolve these appropriately.
+The focal person will keep a log of all the reported issues and will be responsible to investigate, escalate and resolve these appropriately.
 Field workers will report the issues to their line managers who will notify the focal person accordingly.
 When the issue involves the line manager, the focal person will be notified directly.

-Job-Description of the Safeguarding Officer
+Role of the Safeguarding Officer